 Events that occur after the balance sheet due date but before the financial statements were available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the balance sheet date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the balance sheet date require disclosure in the accompanying notes.
-The Town has evaluated subsequent events through May 28, 2019, the date the financial statements were available to be issued and concluded that no subsequent events have occurred that would require recognition in the financial statements or disclosure in the notes to financial statements.
+Management of the Town evaluated the activity of the Town through December 21, 2020, the date the financial statements were available to be issued and determined that the following subsequent event(s) has (have) occurred requiring disclosure in the notes to the financial statements: